jessicarush/react-notes/client_side_routing.md

   const format = params.format || 'default';
 ```

-Note that in previous versions of react router you used to be able to do something like: ``path="/path/:format?"`` to indicate optional URL Params but they have removed support for this feature in favour of teh above.
+Note that in previous versions of react router you used to be able to do something like: ``path="/path/:format?"`` to indicate optional URL Params but they have removed support for this feature in favour of the above.

 ### Redirects